helm/charts/stable/postgresql/README.md

   [1] FATAL:  database files are incompatible with server [1] DETAIL:  The data directory was initialized by PostgreSQL version 10, which is not compatible with this version 11.3.
 ```

-In this case, you should follow one of the upgrading methods described in the [official documentation](https://www.postgresql.org/docs/current/upgrading.html).
+In this case, you should migrate the data from the old chart to the new one following an approach similar to that described in [this section](https://www.postgresql.org/docs/current/upgrading.html#UPGRADING-VIA-PGDUMPALL) from the official documentation.
+Basically, create a database dump in the old chart, move and restore it in the new one.

 ### 4.0.0